Green currents for quasi-algebraically stable meromorphic self-maps of CP^k: Introduction

-It is worthy to compare the above recurrent formula with (\ref{eq_AS}).
-In the previous work \cite{nv} the author has introduced a criterion in order to test if a non AS self-map is QAS (see Condition (i)--(iii) in Theorem \ref{thm_in_nv} below \footnote{ In fact, in that paper all self-maps which satisfy the latter criterion were called QAS.
-But by now we would like to take Definition 2 as the new definition for QAS maps.
-This will enlarge the class of QAS self-maps.}).
+It is worthy comparing the above recurrent formula with (\ref{eq_AS}).
+In the previous work \cite{nv} the author has introduced a criterion in order to test if a non AS self-map is QAS (see Condition (i)--(iii) in Theorem \ref{thm_in_nv} below).
+In fact, in \cite{nv} all self-maps which satisfy the latter criterion were called QAS.
+But in the present work we choose Definition 2 as the new definition for QAS maps.
+Although this will enlarge the class of QAS self-maps we emphasize that our main objective is to construct canonical Green currents and to study their properties.
 As it was shown in \cite{nv} there are a lot of non AS self-maps which are QAS.
-This speculation will be reconfirmed in the present work where a new family of QAS self-maps in $\P^2$ is exhibited.
+In the present work a new family of QAS self-maps in $\P^2$ is exhibited.

 This paper is organized as follows.